 Laparoscopic endometriosis surgery recovery

 You may experience some pain when you wake up after surgery.
 You will be given medications to help with discomfort.
 You will need to have arrangements for someone to drive you home.
-Your doctor will ask you to refrain from driving, having sexual relations, swimming or bathing in tubs until she or he says it’s okay to do so.
+Your doctor will ask you to refrain from driving, having sexual relations, swimming, or bathing in tubs until they say it’s okay to do so.